dammmie-beep/Miller_CO/README.md

 - **Customers Table**: Customer demographic data and purchase behaviors.
 - **Coupon Table**: Details on coupons and discounts applied.

-👉 Access all datasets in the repository [HERE](link-to-datasets-folder).

 ---

 ## Business Questions